spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 }
 ```

-## How to read component field values
+## How to read component properties

 1. Declare a field of type `Health` Reader or Writer and decorate it with a `[Require]` attribute.

-2. Access the current component field values using `Reader.Data`.
+2. Access the current component property values using `Reader.Data`.
-</br>(This returns a generated `ISpatialComponentData` struct which contains all the component field values of `Health`.)
+</br>(This returns a generated `ISpatialComponentData` struct which contains all the component property values of a component.)

 **Example**
 ```csharp